 Treatment may involve custom splint fabrication for prevention or correction of an injury, management of acute or chronic pain, training in use of adaptive equipment, and exercise programs to increase motion, dexterity and strength.

 The hand’s complex anatomy and function allow us to perform all of the activities that are necessary for daily living and so imperative to our quality of life.
 The ability to use our hands is critical to everything we do every day.
 Since we use our hands all day long, we want to be assured that we will receive the best care available to recover from any injury, surgery, or medical condition of the upper extremity.
 Put your hands in the very best care.
-Ask for the expertise of a Certified Hand Therapist at Menorah Park (just down the hall from Peter B. Lewis Aquatic & Therapy Center).
+Ask for the expertise of a Certified Hand Therapist at the Peter B. Lewis Aquatic & Therapy Center.

 If you love golf, and are looking for ways to improve your game, we have your answer!
 You can hit hundreds of balls to improve your swing but if you have a muscular limitation or imbalance, repeating the same swing over and over won’t fix your problem.
 POWER PERFORMANCE is a Movement Analysis and Training program for ULTIMATE golf success.
 Whether you are recovering from injury or are looking to improve your game before or during the season, this program is for you.
 You will benefit from:

 The program will be designed to meet your needs and work on your golf goals!
 You can meet with our trained professionals weekly, monthly, whatever fits your schedule.
 The cost for the program is as follows: